brachtlab/mephisto-heterozygosity-analysis/README.md

    ```

 3. **Process VCF File**:
-   - Use `parseVCF-freq.py` to process the VCF file, or use `parseVCF-freq3.py` if you want to only consider alternate reads greater than 3:
+   -Use parseVCF-freq2.py to process the VCF file, requiring at least two reads for alternate and refrence.
      ```bash

      python parseVCF-freq2.py